 At a glance:

-For weddings and events, you need a versatile camera, and the Nikon Z6 II is that.
-Its 24.2MP resolution is big enough for printing without being unwieldy, and the 14fps burst rate is well capable of capturing anything that moves.
+For weddings and events, you need a versatile camera, and the Nikon Z6 III is that.
+Its 24.5MP resolution is big enough for printing without being unwieldy, and the 14fps burst rate is well capable of capturing anything that moves.
 The handling is lovely too, with a big and beautiful EVF, and one of our favourite oft-neglected features – a top LCD screen.
-Some might prefer a fully articulating rear LCD, but this is shouldn’t be a deal-breaker.
+Not only that, but the camera also has a fully articulating rear LCD.

 Best for: Wedding and event photographers